College of Engineering

 - Allowing for special recognition of high levels of academic achievement.

-The ME Honors program utilizes the normal professional, general education and free elective requirements for the B.S.ME degree in a way that is consistent with its designation as an honors program.
-Admission to the ME Honors program is automatic for any student in good standing in the First-Year Engineering Honors program.
-Students not in the First-Year Engineering Honors program can apply for admission into the ME Honors program by completing an honors application and meeting the required cumulative GPA for admission.
+The Honors program utilizes the technical, general education and free elective requirements for the B.S.ME degree in a way that is consistent with the honors designation.
+Admission to the Honors program is automatic for any student meeting the admission requirements for the First-Year Engineering Honors program.
+Students not in the First-Year Engineering Honors program can apply for admission into the Honors program by completing an honors application and meeting the required cumulative GPA for admission.

 - Take honors courses (including the sophomore and junior honors seminar sequence).